publishpress/PublishPress-Future/readme.txt

 Here's an overview of what you can do with PublishPress Future:

-* Choose expiry dates for content in any post type.
+* Choose unpublish dates for your posts.
-* Select expiry dates in the right sidebar when editing posts.
 * Modify, remove or completely delete content when the expiry date arrives.
+* Add or remove categories.
 * Modify expiry dates using "Quick Edit" and "Bulk Edit".
 * Receive email notifications when your content expires.
 * Show expiry dates in your content, automatically or with shortcodes.